memetics19/covid-19-infrastructure/README.md

 BEL Commons 3.0 available as a service [https://bel.labs.coronawhy.org](https://bel.labs.coronawhy.org)

 An environment for curating, validating, and exploring knowledge assemblies encoded in Biological Expression Language (BEL) to support elucidating disease-specific, mechanistic insight.

+You can watch the [introduction video](https://www.youtube.com/watch?v=rHhuVBpoKdI&feature=youtu.be) if you want to want more.

 INDRA
 ===============